kalibera/rchk/doc/USAGE.md

 ## Bizarre False Alarms and Approximations at LLVM Bitcode Level

+Most false alarms are due to approximations sketched in this text so far.
-Some false alarms, but in practice it seems very few, may seem rather bizarre.
+But some false alarms, in practice it seems very few, may seem rather bizarre.
 This may be caused by approximation at the level of intepretting the LLVM bitcode - phi nodes are often not supported or their semantics is simplified.
-Also values set in a basic block, but directly used in another, are not always handled correctly.
-In practice when using the tool, however, one does not care why the false alarm is there, but only whether a particular report is a true error or not.
+Also, the tool only maintains some state for local variables, but not for other LLVM bitcode registers; this can lead to errors when the compiler generates unusal code (e.g.  an outdated value of a local variable is read from an LLVM register); note the CLANG compiler has to be run with all optimizations disabled.

 To reduce the risks of missing true errors due to these limitations of the tools, one can make all value transfers between basic blocks go